scriptmint-solution/laravel-vue3-tailwind-crud/README.md

 * Form Validation
 * Loading Indicator

-Vutal uses Laravel Requests, Laravel API Resource, Factory & Seeder to perform backend operations.
-Vutal also uses VueRouter & VueX Store to perform SPA operations.
+Vutal implements Laravel Requests, API Resource, Factory & Seeder to perform backend operations.
+The controller uses services for various actions to make code neat & clean.

+Vutal is written with the composition API and script setup syntax to make your code clean.
+Also, it loads the route components dynamically using VueRouter.
+It uses VueX Store to perform API operations.
 Vutal also offers following basic components:

 * Base Input
 * Base Textarea